UNH Marine Docent Program

 You will be asked to purchase one required textbook (about $38).
 Once you successfully complete the training, you will be admitted as a member of the program at the Docent Recognition Ceremony in April.

-To express interest in joining, please fill out the application form via the blue button above or contact our office.
+To express interest in joining, please fill out the application form via the orange button above or contact our office.

 Phone: (603) 862-6700